CircuitVerse/Interactive-Book/docs/counter.md

 <div style="text-align:center"><img src="../assets/images/ripple_counter_diagram.jpg" /></div>

-<iframe width="100%" height="400px" src="https://circuitverse.org/simulator/embed/43064" id="projectPreview" scrolling="no" webkitAllowFullScreen mozAllowFullScreen allowFullScreen></iframe>
+<iframe width="100%" height="400px" src="https://circuitverse.org/simulator/embed/43064" id="counter_01" scrolling="no" webkitAllowFullScreen mozAllowFullScreen allowFullScreen></iframe>

 ### Types
 It is known as ripple counter because of the way the clock pulse ripples its way through the flip-flops.
 The flip-flop applied with external clock pulse act as LSB (Least Significant Bit) in the counting sequence.The flip-flop toggles the output either for every positive edge of clock signal or for negative edge of clock signal.